SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 # Abstract

 We present the Quadratic-Quasi-Newton (QQN) algorithm, which combines gradient and quasi-Newton directions through quadratic interpolation.
 QQN constructs a parametric path $\mathbf{d}(t) = t(1-t)(-\nabla f) + t^2 \mathbf{d}_{\text{L-BFGS}}$ and performs univariate optimization along this path, creating an adaptive interpolation that requires no problem-specific hyperparameters.
-Through 5,460 optimization runs across 26 benchmark problems, QQN achieves 84.6% success rate compared to 76.9% for L-BFGS and 42.3% for gradient descent.
+Using a novel tournament-style benchmarking methodology that ensures fair comparison across optimizer families, we conducted 7,800 optimization runs across 30 benchmark problems.
+QQN variants achieved the highest win rate with 33.3% of first-place finishes, compared to 23.3% for L-BFGS variants and 16.7% for gradient descent variants.
 On ill-conditioned problems like Rosenbrock, QQN achieves 100% convergence while L-BFGS fails completely.
-We provide both theoretical convergence guarantees and a comprehensive benchmarking framework for reproducible optimization research.
+We provide both theoretical convergence guarantees and a comprehensive tournament-based benchmarking framework for reproducible optimization research.
 Code available at https://github.com/SimiaCryptus/qqn-optimizer/.

 **Keywords:** optimization, quasi-Newton methods, L-BFGS, gradient descent, quadratic interpolation, benchmarking, statistical analysis